Train strikes: RMT members reject latest Network Rail pay offer

 But Network Rail boss Mr Haines said the result of the vote showed there was "clearly a significant number of Network Rail colleagues who want this deal, but are caught up by these needless strikes and collective bargaining".

-Other unions are also involved in the dispute and Unite, which represents just over 50 electrical control room operators, accepted Network Rail's pay offer and called off its planned industrial action in December and January.
+Unite, which represents just over 50 electrical control room operators, accepted Network Rail's pay offer and called off its planned industrial action in December and January.

+The TSSA has suspended its strike action at Network Rail while its members vote on the deal.

 Mr Haines said: "The RMT are the outliers here, they need to stop playing politics and work with us to bring this dispute to an end."